Compare plan versions instead of chasing precision

 - a 4-day plan versus a 5-day plan

-- a conservative effort setting versus a performance setting
+- a lower-margin effort setting versus a performance setting

 - an acclimatized altitude assumption versus a non-acclimatized one